- Sales performance goals in 2026 set clear, measurable targets aligning team actions with revenue growth and long-term business success.

 1. Sales Development Representative (SDR)

-SDRs are responsible for opening pipeline and qualifying leads that convert.
-Their goals should focus on volume, precision, and conversion, ensuring they generate meetings that matter.
+SDRs are responsible for opening pipelines and qualifying convertible leads.
+Their goals should focus on volume, precision, and conversion, ensuring they generate meetings worth having.

 Examples:

-Why it matters: SDR goals should push reps beyond raw volume toward behaviors that create pipeline quality.
-For example, reply-rate goals drive sharper ICP targeting and sequencing, while show-rate goals encourage confirmation workflows that reduce no-shows.
+Why it matters: SDR goals should push reps beyond raw volume toward behaviors creating pipeline quality.
+For example, reply-rate goals drive sharper ICP targeting and sequencing, while show-rate goals encourage confirmation workflows reducing no-shows.
 These goal-driven behaviors produce more reliable meetings, accelerate sales cycles, and hand AEs a healthier, conversion-ready pipeline.

 2. Account Executive (AE)

-AEs are accountable for converting pipeline into annual revenue.
+AEs are accountable for converting pipelines into annual revenue.
 Their goals must reflect both sales efficiency and deal quality, while allowing room for expansion and upsell behavior.

 Examples:

 Why it matters: Top sales reps thrive when stretch goals are tied to incentives.
-AE goals tied to both volume and quality ensure sustainable revenue growth by improving the sales process, reduce customer acquisition cost (CAC), and increase profitability.
+AE goals tied to both volume and quality ensure sustainable revenue growth, reduce customer acquisition cost (CAC), and increase profitability.
+In SaaS, where multi-year deals and expansion revenue drive long-term value, AE goals should account for deal structure and contract terms, not just closed revenue.

 3. Sales Manager